-Thermal insulation allows the creation of ideal living conditions all year round.
-However, "cutting corners" is heavily discouraged when installing a system and certain requirements must be met to get satisfactory results.
+Thermal insulation allows you to create ideal living conditions all year round.
+However, you cannot cut corners when installing a system and certain requirements must be met to get satisfactory results.

 In the case of new builds, and when upgrading the energy efficiency of old buildings, current norms and standards specify a maximum value for Transmittance U (W/m2K); this value expresses the rate of heat transfer through one square metre of a designed or built wall, in one hour, for a difference in temperature of one degree between the internal and external faces of a building.
-In other words, the Transmittance (U) value represents the amount of heat transmitted (lost) from the inside towards the outside of a building in winter.
+To put it more simply, the Transmittance (U) value represents the amount of heat transmitted (lost) from the inside towards the outside of a building in winter.